bocchino/AppleCore/README.txt

 integer BASIC, and the 40 column display installed.
 The only newer features I really care about are booting DOS (essential) and lower-case characters (nice, but not essential).
-All the rest of the Apple //e stuff and beyond like 80-character displays, double hi-res graphics, alternate character sets, auxiliary memories, etc. are nice, but they are also a headache to program and destroy the simplicity and elegance of Woz's original design.
+All the rest of the newer firmware features like 80-character displays, double hi-res graphics, alternate character sets, auxiliary memories, etc. are nice, but they are also a headache to program and destroy the simplicity and elegance of Woz's original design.